humanitec-tf-modules/route-kubernetes-http-route/README.md

     hctl create resource-type route --set=description='Kubernetes HTTP Route' --set=output_schema='{"type":"object","properties":{}}'
     ```

-Note that the module produces no outputs, so the resource type doesn't need to declare any.
+Note that the module produces no resource outputs other than metadata, so the resource type doesn't need to declare any output schema.

 ## Installation